51Degrees/specifications/pipeline-specification/features/web-integration.md

 values.

 However, it has no access to the web request itself.
-Consequently, the web integration logic must take this output and actually set the required response headers.
+Consequently, the web integration logic will need to take this output and actually set the required response headers.

-Where the required headers are already set to some value, the new value must be appended, rather than replacing the existing value.
+Where the required headers are already set to some value, append the new value, rather than replacing the existing value.

 ## Client-side features

-There are two major client-side features that the web integration must provide:
+There are two major client-side features that the web integration provides:
 1. Enable the execution of JavaScript snippets which can be used to gather additional Evidence.
 Handle passing this data back to the Pipeline for processing.